alvarobartt/serving-tensorflow-models/README.md

 this repository due to a Dependabot Alert as it can be seen at https://github.com/advisories/GHSA-cmgw-8vpc-rc59.

-Or you can also avoid the manual installation of each requirement and just install them all at once with the following command, that will install all the requirements specified in the `requirements.txt` file:
+Or you can also avoid the manual installation of each requirement and just install them all at once with the following command, that will install all the requirements specified in the `requirements/requirements.txt` file:

 ```
-pip install -r requirements.txt
+pip install -r requirements/requirements.txt
 ```

 If you have any problems regarding the TensorFlow installation, visit [Installation | TensorFlow](https://www.tensorflow.org/install?hl=es-419).